-Mississippi Delta Community College provides two Student Success labs on the Moorhead campus: Horton 130 B (Student Success Writing Center) and the Library (Student Success Center of Learning).
-The College also provides a Student Success lab at the Greenwood Center and Student Success services at the Greenville Higher Education Center.
-The Student Success labs are staffed with seven full-time Student Success Coaches and part-time faculty tutors.
+Mississippi Delta Community College provides a Student Success lab on the Moorhead campus in the Library (Student Success Center of Learning).
+The Student Success lab is staffed with a full-time Student Success Center of Learning Coordinator, part-time faculty, and student tutors.
 Students may use other resources available in the computer labs such as Anatomy and Physiology models, Thinkwell Mathematics software, Mosby's Nursing software, and CyberEd Biology, and chemistry software.
-The Student Success labs are open Monday through Thursday from 8:00 a.m. to 4:00 p.m.
+The Student Success lab is open Monday through Thursday from 8:00 a.m. to 5:00 p.m.
+Virtual tutoring is available to any student at any of the MDCC campuses.